 Note: eCrime Threat Actors

-Not all ecrime threat actors have the targeted vulnerability information enumerated on their profile page due to the nature of their tradecraft.
+Not all eCrime threat actors have the targeted vulnerability information enumerated on their profile page due to the nature of their tradecraft.
 For these specific actors, focus on the tooling by looking at the Services Offered, Monetization, and Technical Tradecraft sections.
 Take note of the various ransomware, exploit kits, and others tools in use by the threat actor.
-Like with the CVE’s, keep a running list of these tools.
+As with the CVE’s, keep a running list of these tools.

-Repeat this process for each of the ecrime threat actors.
+Repeat this process for each of the eCrime threat actors.

 This latter part is what needs to be tackled next, and is the most time consuming aspect of this process.
-Visit the Reports and Feeds section of the platform, and search for finished intelligence reports related to each of the tools in use by the ecrime threat actors - specifically the longer-form in-depth reports.
-While going through the reports, make note of any CVE listed as being leveraged by the tool.
+Visit the Reports and Feeds section of the platform, and search for finished intelligence reports related to each of the tools in use by the eCrime threat actors - specifically the longer-form in-depth reports.
+While going through the reports, make note of any CVE listed being leveraged by the tool.

 At this point, the comprehensive list should have all the known patches being targeted by the identified threat actors.
 Based on a basic vulnerability management process, this list needs to be cross-referenced with the patches previously deployed by the organization to determine where any gaps exist.
 If none exist, congratulations, job well done!
 Chances are, however, there is a delta, and systems in need of being patched.
 Take care of fixing those systems ASAP; these are the highest priority vulnerabilities to be remediated.